fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Conventions

 Hardware can break.
-It is important to keep it in mind when designing a network connection.
+It is important to keep this in mind when designing a network connection.
 In this architecture we have followed these
 conventions: